 Near the northeastern exit of the cemetery, heroes, rather than celebrities are celebrated.
 The people of countries from all around Europe who died in the defence of France are remembered.
 And remembered as heroes.
 Their memorials speak of the history and culture of their peoples.
 I was particularly struck by the Armenian memorial with its very artistic onion dome.
 And the austere early Art Deco of the Belgian – very familiar to me from my visit to Reims.

-I wonder if that group of young American tourists found Jim Morrison’s grave?
+I wonder if that group of young American tourists found Jim Morrison’s grave in Père Lachaise?
 But more importantly I wonder whether they heard the sounds of the cemetery?
 Whether they absorbed the atmosphere?
-Whether they appreciated the community of Parisians from all walks of life who chose Pere Lachaise as their final resting place?
+Whether they appreciated the community of Parisians from all walks of life who chose Père Lachaise as their final resting place?

 By the way, I did “find Morrison”.
 But not on my walk.
 At the exit there was a “site map” of famous graves (just as there was at the entrance.)
 I looked up Jim Morrison’s grave and saw where it was.
 It was in a part of the cemetery where I had not walked.
 I didn’t feel like I’d wasted my time.
 Because what I had found was something far more interesting.
 Far more moving.
 And definitely far more Parisian.

-Have you been to Pere Lachaise?
-I’d love to read what you thought of it, so please, do leave a comment below.
+Have you been to Père Lachaise?
+I’d love to hear what you thought of it.

 Pin it for later: